 Steve Jobs famously challenged the world to Think Different.
 Marc Andreessen never needed such advice.

-Andreessen is lauded for his occasional essays that he publishes on the A16Z blog.
+Andreessen is lauded for the occasional essays that he publishes on the A16Z blog.
 Many consider these pronouncements to be a state of the tech union.

 Most famously, he published “Why Software is Eating The World” in 2011, where he predicted the impact that companies like Amazon, Apple, Netflix, and Google would have on their respective industries.

 This piece was a laughing stock for non-tech media.
 At the time, Amazon Prime had just 5M customers worldwide.
-Amazon's stock price was $185, Apple: $10, Netflix: $26; Google: $250.
-I didn't even have a Twitter account yet.
+A single share of Amazon’s stock was priced at $185, Apple: $10, Netflix: $26; Google: $250.

-There are only a few people on the planet that see the world through the same lens as Marc Andreessen.
-Whether you agree or disagree with his thought-process and proclamations about the future, you still need to respect the fact that he thinks differently than you do.
+There are only a few people on the planet that see the world through the same lens as Andreessen.
+Whether you agree or disagree with his thought process and proclamations about the future, you still need to respect the fact that he thinks differently than you do.

-At the height of the pandemic, Andreessen published "It's Time To Build.”
-The piece expressed disgust at Western society's response to the pandemic and our inability to produce things like masks and basic PPE equipment:
+On April 18th, 2020, at the height of the pandemic, Andreessen published “It’s Time To Build.”
+The piece expressed disgust at Western society’s response to the pandemic and our inability to produce things like masks and PPE equipment:

 As I write this, New York City has put out a desperate call for rain ponchos to be used as medical gowns.
 Rain ponchos!
 In 2020!
 In America! ...
 Medical equipment and financial conduits involve no rocket science whatsoever.
 At least therapies and vaccines are hard!

-"It's Time To Build" is a call to arms; an expose on how those in power—business leaders, politicians—have chosen the easy route.
-We don't have futuristic cities and reformed education systems because these oligarchs have had no incentive to build the utopian society that [the tech industry] has dreamed of.
+“It’s Time To Build” is a call to arms; an expose on how those in power — business leaders, politicians — have chosen the easy route.
+He claims that we don’t have futuristic cities and reformed education systems because these oligarchs have had no incentive to build the utopian society that [the tech industry] has dreamed of.